Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: The Proposed Scheme

 Note that the weights $w_k$ are not applied per sample, but rather per soft bit and ensure that more importance is placed on reconstructing certain bit positions.
 By using Proposition \ref{prop_1} and the ordering in \eqref{eq_ordering}, we order the weights $w_k$ in decreasing order of reliability by

 Once the weights are set, the architecture is jointly trained for a number of epochs.
-Since we are using a single encoder, all gradient updates are averaged (with the weights $w_k$ factored in) and $\theta_f$ is updated, while $\theta_{g_k}$ are individually updated for each of the constituent decoders.
-We note that a different training regime is also possible, where only the weights of specific decoders are updated if the performance after joint training is not good enough on specific soft bits.
+Since we are using a single encoder, all gradient updates are averaged (with the weights $w_k$ factored in) when $\theta_f$ is updated, while $\theta_{g_k}$ are individually updated for each of the constituent decoders.
+We note that a different training regime is also possible where only the weights of specific decoders are updated if the performance after joint training (as measured by the loss function applied component-wise) is not good enough on specific soft bits.
 In fact, the scheme is completely modular in terms of the decoders, meaning that we can replace any of them with other reconstruction methods once the encoder is fixed.

-Once training is complete, we have a universal, compressed representation of the soft bits in the form of $\mathbf{z}$ and the next step is quantizing and storing the latent representation.
+Once training is complete, we obtain a universal, compressed representation of the soft bits in the form of $\mathbf{z} = f(\mathbf{\Lambda})$, which needs to be quantized, stored and reconstructed during inference.
 Letting $\hat{\mathbf{z}}_i, i = 1, \dots, 2^{N_b}$ be the $N_b$-bit codebook in the latent space the quantization function is given by

-The use of a minimum distortion quantization in the latent space is justified by prior work showing that overparametrized deep networks are naturally robust to quantization of their activations \cite{guo2018survey}.
-Finally, reconstruction is performed by applying the decoders for each soft bit on the quantized latent representation $\hat{\mathbf{z}}$.
+The use of a minimum distortion quantization in the latent space is justified by prior work showing that over-parameterized deep neural networks are naturally robust when their hidden activations are quantized \cite{guo2018survey}.
+Finally, reconstruction of the original L-value vector is performed by applying the decoders for each soft bit on the quantized latent representation with $\hat{\Lambda}_k = g_k(\hat{\mathbf{z}})$.